Days, Months and Seasons

 By 'pagan', we are taking the widest definition of anything that is not monotheistic

-There are a few theories about why the Egyptians used 60 (sexagesimal) as the base for their counting system.
+There are a few theories about why the ancients used 60 (sexagesimal) as the base for their counting system.
 Here are a couple of the more popular:

 Most of the world now uses the decimal system, ten being the number of our fingers and thumbs.
 Very handy.